How to Use AI to Analyse and Improve Your Public Speaking Delivery

 How to Build a Delivery Improvement Loop with AI

-• Re-record and compare
+Re-record and compare.

 What AI Delivery Analysis Cannot Tell You

-It also cannot assess timing in the way a live audience experiences it.
-A pause that feels uncomfortably long in a recording might feel perfectly natural in a room.
-An energetic section that reads well in a transcript might feel overwhelming at volume.
+AI working from a transcript cannot judge the most physical parts of delivery: your eye contact, your posture, your gestures, your expressions, or how you use the space.
+It also cannot judge timing the way a live audience feels it.
+A pause that seems uncomfortably long on a recording can feel perfectly natural in a room, and an energetic passage that reads well on the page can feel like too much at volume.

 Frequently Asked Questions About AI Delivery Analysis